Peculiar velocities in the early universe: Cosmological peculiar-velocity fields

 guaranteing the $\tilde{v}_a^{\prime}=0$ when $\tilde{v}_a=0$.
 Put another way, in the absence of 4-acceleration sources, peculiar velocities remain zero if they were zero initially.
 Alternatively, assuming that $\tilde{v}_a\neq0$ to begin with, the above ensures that $\tilde{v}_a\propto a^{-1}$ on all scales.
 In other words, any peculiar velocity fields that might existed initially, will quickly decay away with the expansion.
 In such a case, the two relatively moving frames will start getting closer to each other until they eventually coincide.
 Overall, linear peculiar-velocity perturbations are not only generated, but they are also sustained by the presence of non-gravitational (in the relativistic sense) forces.

-When the cosmic medium is a pressureless perfect fluid, we are free to set the 4-acceleration vector to zero in one coordinate system.
+When the cosmic medium is a pressureless perfect fluid, we are free to set the 4-acceleration to zero in one coordinate system.
 Then, following (\ref{tv'1}), the 4-acceleration is nonzero in any other relatively moving frame.
 Technically speaking, when peculiar motions are present, one cannot simultaneously treat the worldlines of the relatively moving observers as timelike geodesics, even in the absence of pressure.
-For example, setting $A_a=0$ in the reference coordinate system of the Hubble expansion, leads to
+For example, setting $A_a=0$ in the reference system, leads to

 in the tilted frame of the real observers.
 In direct analogy, setting $\tilde{A}_a=0$ implies that

 with $v_a=-\tilde{v}_a$ and the overdots indicating time derivatives in the reference frame.
 In either case, the source of the peculiar-velocity field is the 4-acceleration and the non-gravitational forces that it represents.
 Next, we will show that these non-gravitational forces are induced by structure formation and by the increasing inhomogeneity and anisotropy of the universe.